 - Depression: People may experience feelings of sadness or depression without the mood-enhancing effects of caffeine.

 - Nausea: Some people may feel nauseous and experience stomach discomfort.

 Other symptoms of caffeine withdrawal can include muscle pain or stiffness, and flu-like symptoms such as sweating and chills.
 These symptoms can vary in severity depending on the individual, with some people experiencing mild symptoms, while others may experience more severe withdrawal symptoms.

-These symptoms typically begin within 12 to 24 hours after the last caffeine consumption and can last for several days.
+These symptoms typically begin within 12 to 24 hours after the last caffeine consumption and can last for a week.
+The timeline may differ from person to person.
+Everyone has an individual experience and an organism.
 To minimize withdrawal symptoms, it is recommended to gradually decrease caffeine intake rather than stopping suddenly.